The Legend of the 7 Golden Vampires: Plot

-On the journey, the group are ambushed by the six remaining vampires in a cave, along with their army of undead.
-The group are quickly engaged in battle and soon kill the three vampires.
-The remaining three retreat, taking their army of undead with them.
-The following morning, the party reaches the village, partly ruined but still populated, and prepares to make their final stand.
-They use wooden stakes as barriers and dig a large trench around them filled with flammable liquid.
-In the temple that evening, Dracula, still disguised as Kah, calls on the remaining vampires to kill Van Helsing and his party once and for all.
-The vampires reach the village, and soon Van Helsing's group once again do battle with the last of the golden vampires and their army of undead, resulting in a brutal fight that kills two vampires, many undead servants, several villagers, and several of Van Helsing's companions.
-During the fight, Vanessa is bitten by one of the vampires and quickly becomes one herself.
+En route, the group are ambushed by three of the six vampires in a cave, along with their army of undead.
+The group are engaged in battle and eventually destroy three vampires.
+The undead retreat.The following morning, the party reaches the village, partly ruined but still populated, and prepares to make their final stand.
+They use wooden stakes as barriers and dig a trench around them filled with flammable liquid.
+In the temple that evening, Dracula, still disguised as Kah, calls on the remaining vampires to kill Van Helsing and his party.
+The vampires reach the village, and Van Helsing's group once again battle with the last of the golden vampires and their army, resulting in a fight that kills two vampires, many undead servants, various villagers, and several of Van Helsing's companions.
+During the fight, Vanessa is bitten by a vampire and becomes one herself.
 She bites Ching, who throws himself and Vanessa onto a wooden stake, impaling them both.

-Elsewhere, the last remaining vampire captures Ching's sister Mai Kwei and takes her back to the temple in order to be drained of her blood.
-Leyland steals a horse from one of the dead vampires and pursues.
+During the battle, the last remaining vampire takes Ching's sister Mai Kwei to the temple to drain her of her blood.
+Leyland steals a horse from a dead vampire and pursues.
 The army of undead defeated, Van Helsing and Mei's remaining brothers follow to help Leyland at the temple.
-Having reached the temple, the vampire straps Mai Kwei to one of the altars.
+There, the vampire straps Mai Kwei to an altar.
 It is about to drain her blood when Leyland intervenes.
-Just before Leyland is about to be drained, Van Helsing and Mei's brothers burst in, and Van Helsing destroys the last vampire.
-The survivors depart from the temple, save for Van Helsing, who feels a familiar presence and comes to face Dracula in Kah's body.
+Before Leyland can be drained, Van Helsing's party bursts in, and he destroys the last vampire.
+All of the survivors leave the temple, save for Van Helsing, who feels a familiar presence and comes to face Dracula in Kah's body.
 Discovered, Dracula reveals his true form and attacks Van Helsing.
-In the ensuing struggle, Van Helsing succeeds in stabbing Dracula with a silver spear through the heart, causing the Count to turn to dust.
+In the ensuing struggle, Van Helsing stabs Dracula through the heart with a silver spear, causing the Count to turn to dust.